• Skip to primary navigation

 Lemon Crinkle Cookies

-Lemon crinkle cookies are a delightful and citrusy twist on the classic crinkle cookie.
-The powdered sugar coating gives them their beautiful crinkled appearance when baked.
+Lemon crinkle cookies are soft, tangy lemon cookies coated with powdered sugar.
+The coating gives them their beautiful crinkled look when baked.

 If you’re looking for more lemon recipes, try my Lemon Sour Cream Cookies, Lemon Pistachio Shortbread Cookies and these Lemon Rosewater Cookies!